ElementsProject/lightning/doc/lightningd-config.5.md

 * **bkpr-currency**=*name* [plugin `bookkeeper`, *dynamic*]

   The *name* is an ISO-4217 name (e.g. USD), which will be passed to *currencyrate* to fetch the exchange rate for that currency on each bookkeeper event.
+Setting *name* to the empty string is equivalent not setting it.

 ### Networking options